FSD2281 Development Cooperation Survey 2006

 - Ministry for Foreign Affairs of Finland.
 Department for International Development Cooperation

-developing countries, development aid, development policy, disaster relief, information sources, international cooperation, public expenditure, social influence, the UN Millennium Project, voluntary aid
+developing countries, development aid (international), development policy, disaster relief, information sources, international cooperation, public expenditure, social influence, the UN Millennium Project, voluntary aid

 The survey charted Finnish opinion on the country's development cooperation, its importance, content, objectives, and allocation.
 Some questions focused on the UN Millennium Development Goals.

 The respondents were asked how important they considered development cooperation to be, and which geographical area of the world should be the main target of Finnish development aid.
 Opinions on the most important goals and areas (e.g. education, health care, industry) for development aid were surveyed.
 Those respondents who were familiar with the UN Millennium Development Goals were asked to list the goals they knew, as well as to tell where they had received information on them.
 All the respondents selected three most important goals.
 They were also asked whether they thought development cooperation increased international security.